The soils and climate naturally favour the development of vineyards in this area and you can taste different local wines.

 “Coteaux du Languedoc”.
 The red wines are dark in colour and are perfumed with fragrances from the ‘garrigue’, spices and red fruit.
 The rosé wine is floal with slight fragrances of red fruit, while the white wine is fruity with hints of acacia flowers.

-Les Estivales: wine tasting takes place every monday evening in July and August on the market place.
+Wine tasting takes place every monday evening in July and August on the market place.
+The winegrowers who produce Sommières AOC wine invite you to come and meet them.
+They associate other producers to their events.

 Olives and olive oil